haskell-suite/haskell-tc/README.md

 OutsideIn
 ---------

 The latest and greatest.
-Breaks the pattern of the previous extensions by stricty speaking not being backwards compatible with HM.
+Breaks the pattern of the previous extensions by strictly speaking not being backwards compatible with HM.
 Used by GHC.